cdacos/pygame_experiments/README.md

 A simple repo to play with Pygame.
 Where code taken from the internet, attribution in sub-dir README's.

+## Requirements

+Python3 (if not already present on your machine).

+Install Visual Studio Code (VSCode) from https://code.visualstudio.com/download

+In VSCode, install the Python extension provided by Microsoft.

 ## Setup

 Create a virtual environment for your Python code so it does not affect any other Python code on your machine: